TasosY2K/espresso-bot/README.md

 ### Information

-Espresso is a simple loader/bot inteded to be used for red team operations at controlled pentetsing enviroments.
+Espresso is a simple POC loader/bot inteded to be used for red team operations at controlled pentetsing enviroments.
 It features a centralized command & control server, session based API encryption and uses a Discord bot as the admin interface.
 It uses Rubber ducky or any keyboard emulation capable microcontroller as a spreading agent.

 ### C&C Features